 To use Anti-DDoS Pro or Anti-DDoS Premium to protect non-website services, such as client-based games, mobile games, or apps, you must create port forwarding rules.
 You must also use the IP address of your Anti-DDoS Pro or Anti-DDoS Premium instance as the service IP address.
 This topic describes how to create a port forwarding rule in the Anti-DDoS Pro or Anti-DDoS Premium console.

 - Log on to the Anti-DDoS Pro console.

 - In the left-side navigation pane, choose .

-After a forwarding rule is created, you can configure session persistence, health check, and anti-DDoS protection policies based on your needs.
-For more information, see Step 2: Configure protection policies.
+- Click OK.After a port forwarding rule is created, you can configure session persistence, health checks, and anti-DDoS protection policies for non-website services as required.
+For more information, see Step 2: Configure port forwarding and anti-DDoS protection policies.